The main goal of Matias Simons Lab is to understand the molecular mechanisms underlying kidney disease.

 Our recent research in Drosophila has introduced a novel mechanism for the control of apical protein uptake with strong implications for proximal tubular cells.
 Our findings propose that lysosomal mTOR signaling – a major nutrient sensing pathway that controls metabolic decisions from the lysosomal surface – regulates the expression of megalin as well as the morphogenesis of the apical surface.
 Therefore, we are studying how protein and lipid ligands from the tubular lumen can amplify a cycle of endocytosis and lysosome-to-nucleus signaling to satisfy the high metabolic needs of proximal tubular cells.

-Targeting tubular albumin uptake as a renoprotective strategy
+Targeting tubular albumin uptake and lipotoxicity as a renoprotective strategy

 Glomerular injury can lead to an overload of the proximal tubules with proteins.
 Particularly damaging is the uptake of albumin, because albumin can carry toxic molecules, e.g. fatty acids, inside the cells.